Binhai, Tianjin

+Binhai New Area is an important part of China (Tianjin) Pilot Free Trade Zone, a state-level new area, and a national comprehensive supporting reform pilot area.

 Geography

 Binhai is located on the west coast of the Bohai Sea and east of Tianjin's main urban area.
 It is a part of the Bohai Economic Rim.
 It has an area of 3000 km2, a coastline of 153 km, and contains 700 km2 of water and wetlands.

 Natural resources

 Binhai New Area has 700 km2 of water and wetlands and a further 1200 km2 of wasteland that is being re-developed into saline land.
 It has proven oil resources totalling more than 100 million tons, and 193.7 billion cubic meters (6.84 trillion cubic feet) of natural gas.

 Administrative divisions

 There are 19 subdistricts and 7 towns in the district: